arturogalofre/arturogalofre.github.io/generic.md

 ---
 layout: post
-title: Generic
+title: Experience and background
-description: Lorem ipsum dolor est
+description:
-image: assets/images/pic11.jpg
+image: assets/images/offshore.jpeg
 nav-menu: true
 ---

-## Arturo Galofré
+---

-**Grid Connection Specialist for Ocean Winds | Electrical & Mechanical Engineer | Data-driven Solutions**
+**Grid Connection Specialist for Ocean Winds - Electrical & Mechanical Engineer - Data-driven Solutions**

+---

 ### Summary
 Motivated engineer with a strong background in renewable energy and a passion for data-driven solutions.
 Experienced in developing databases, analyzing data using Python libraries, and using PowerWorld and ASPEN software for grid modeling.
 Proven ability to quantify impact and communicate technical concepts to non-technical audiences.
 Seeking opportunities to leverage data science skills in the renewable energy industry to make a meaningful contribution to sustainable energy solutions.

+---

 ### Experience